-- 1. Be eligible under a benefit program of the Department of Veterans Affairs - 3.
-Maintain a 2.0 GPA - 4.
-Pursue one major at a time - 5.
-Take only courses applicable to the stated current major
+1. Be eligible under a benefit program of the Department of Veterans Affairs

+3. Maintain a 2.0 GPA

+4. Take only courses applicable to the stated current major

 Certifying officials at the College are required to report any changes in a student's enrollment status to Veterans Administration.
 Students receiving VA benefits must maintain satisfactory academic progress and are expected to attend their courses.